JBEI/ice/README.txt

      Download sources from svn:
      $ svn checkout http://gd-ice.googlecode.com/svn/trunk/ice gd-ice-build

-3.1.1 [git] I prefer to use git-svn to talk to the svn repo, as git
+3.1.1 [optional: git] I prefer to use git-svn to talk to the svn repo, as git
       gives me greater flexibility in managing local branches.
 With git, the commands are: